 Magilligan also sits on the board of the San Mateo County Trial Lawyers Association, which seeks justice for all by preserving and protecting the constitutional right to trial by jury for individuals in San Mateo County.

-Magilligan is a member of the Consumer Attorneys of California, where he lectures at conferences on topics including evidence, expert witnesses, and jury selection.
+Magilligan is a frequent lecturer on topics including evidence, expert witnesses, and jury selection.